 - Determination of the rubric by which applications were evaluated

 - Suggested criteria for the composition of each organization’s participating leadership team

-- An application form that includes at least the following information: the organization’s desire to engage in this work, the demographics of the populations with whom they work, and the anticipated/desired change in the organization.
+- An application form that included at least the following information: the organization’s desire to engage in this work, the demographics of the populations with whom they work, and the anticipated/desired change in the organization.

 Selection of the Consultants

-- The RFP will include:
+- The RFP included:

 - The requirement that consultants articulate the desired outcome of this cohort with a few high-level bullet points defining success.